Here Is When Jeff Hardy Will Return To WWE From Injury

 According to Cageside Seats, Jeff Hardy spoke to WWE.com after he and his brother appeared at WWE Starrcade this weekend.
 When talking about his injury, Hardy said that he is still in a lot of pain.
 However, he said that his physical therapist said that the injury is progressing great.

-Hardy ended up undergoing surgery to repair his shoulder and at the age of 40, injuries heal slower than they do when athletes are younger.
+Hardy ended up undergoing surgery to repair his shoulder, and at the age of 40, injuries heal slower than they do when athletes are younger.
 The surgery took place in September and Hardy has now given an estimate on when he plans to return to the WWE.

 Jeff Hardy said that he can start lifting weights in the next month and start working on rebuilding his chest and arms again.
-Hardy then said that he will hopefully be back in the ring by April and they Hardy Boyz can continue their latest WWE run.
+Hardy then said that he will hopefully be back in the ring by April and the Hardy Boyz can continue their latest WWE run.

 WWE: As FATE would allow it, North Carolina's own @jeffhardybrand and @matthardybrand stopped by #WWEStarrcade! pic.twitter.com/de95sC48ev